kushyzee/100-days-of-code/log.md

 **Today's progress**: continued working on the landing page project

-**Thoughts**: I made a major breakthrough while trying to create a colapsible sidebar.
+**Thoughts**: I made a major breakthrough while trying to create a collapsible sidebar.
 I was stuck for a while but I was able to figure it out later on.

 ***Link(s) to work**: [Github repository](https://github.com/kushyzee/zee-rentals-landing-page)